hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 ### 3.1.7 Automated workflows

 Logic exists in each ecosystem to enable complex interoperability use-cases.
 Cross-ecosystem transfers can be automatically triggered in response to a previous one.
-Automated procedure which is regarding error recovery and exception handling, should be executed without any interruption.
+Automated procedure, which is regarding error recovery and exception handling, should be executed without any interruption.

 ### 3.1.8 Default to Highest Security